jg-digital-media/jgdm_personal_dashboard_dom/README.md

 + `10-10-2025` - Added styling for the Todolist section - mimicking states for editable and edited states.

 + `13-10-2025` - Groundwork done for the rest of the dashboard panels.
 Created more extend directives for more common elements like buttons and icons.

++ `15-10-2025` - At this point, Every element has at least some styling applied and a functioning tooltip where appropriate.
+Now it's the time to do a top to bottom review and development of the UI of the app, looking to improve the readability and maintinability of the code as I go.
+  + At the end of this day, the UI looks a little more polished and more ready to be implemented with DOM Scripting.
+I think it needs one more day of configuring with SASS variables and then I'll be ready to start implementing the DOM Scripting and working out different visual themes with localstorage.

 [Back to Top](#jgdm_personal_dashboard_dom)